Chapter 30: Threats to agriculture: insects and pathogens

 Wheat rust—complex parasite life cycles

-There are many different rust diseases that affect a variety of hosts, some do not utilize two different hosts, but all are host specific meaning that they can affect only a group of closely related plants: a variety, a species or several species from a single genus.
+There are many different rust diseases that affect a variety of hosts, and some utilize two different hosts.
+All are host specific meaning that they can affect only a group of closely related plants: a variety, a species or several species from a single genus.
 The life cycle for wheat rust was introduced in Chapter 12 and a figure from that chapter is reproduced below.
-Note that five different types of spores are produced that differ from each other by their ploidy level (diploid, dikaryon or haploid), what type of plant they are produced on, and what type of plant they can grow on (if any) and how they function.
+Note that five different types of spores are produced.
+They differ from each other by their ploidy level (diploid, dikaryon or haploid), what type of plant they are produced on, and what type of plant they can grow on (if any) and how they function.
+These are described below:

 teliospores are dikaryon spores and the only stage of the life cycle that grows, albeit very temporarily, independent of a host.
 It also is the only stage that can overwinter.

-basidiospores are haploid spores produced after the teliospore germinates and undergoes karyogamy to produce a diploid cell which then undergoes meiosis to produce haploid basidiospores.
+basidiospores are haploid spores produced after the teliospore germinates and undergoes karyogamy to produce a diploid cell.
+This cell then undergoes meiosis to produce haploid basidiospores.
 These spores are dispersed in the air and only germinate and grow on barberry plants.

 Mycelial dikaryotic growth from the aeciospores can cause significant damage to the host wheat plant and also produces urideospores, produced in and orange structures called uremia.
-The uridospores spread Puccinia graminis to other wheat plants, facilitating disease spread through wheat crops.
+The uridospores spread Puccinia graminis to other wheat plants, facilitating disease spread.

 Corn smut—Mexican truffles